55+ Meaningful employee recognition programs to enhance workplace

 This classic recognition initiative celebrates exceptional employees on a monthly basis.
 It's a win-win scenario.
 Not only do you get your moment in the spotlight, but your hard work also gets the recognition it deserves.

 Here's how it typically works: Each month, colleagues and supervisors nominate employees who've gone above and beyond.
-Then, a committee reviews the nominations and selects the standout employee.
+Then, a committee of senior leaders reviews the nominations and selects the standout employee.
 The winner receives a certificate, a prime parking spot, and perhaps even a gift card or a bonus.

 What are the 4 types of recognition?